collinn/golfr/WeeklyRecord.md

 - Generated `UpdateMat`to reflect the group assignment to the matrix
 - Moved `GenerateData`, `MakeGroups`, `testoverlap`, `initmat`, and `updatemat` to separate .R in `functions` file
+- `testmat` to check if there is any unpaired students in the matrix